side-projects-42/Resource-Store-2/Container/NEWRELIC/opensource-website/README.md

 ## Community

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:
+Like all official New Relic open source projects, there’s a related Community topic in the New Relic Explorers Hub.
+You can find this project’s topic/threads here:

 https://discuss.newrelic.com/t/opensource-newrelic-com/104943